 Minneapolis, MN 55455

-The letter must be accompanied by a signed Recommendation Waiver Form (available through the Graduate School online recommendation system).
+The letter must be accompanied by a signed Recommendation Form (available under Downloadable Forms through the Graduate School online recommendation system).
 Both the letter and the form should be placed in an envelope signed across the seal by the recommender.

 Your unofficial transcript from each college or university that you have attended is required.

 Your Official Graduate Record Examinations (GRE) score is required to be considered for admission to the program.
 Please have your GRE results sent directly from Educational Testing Service (ETS) to the graduate school and history department.
+The GRE code for the University of Minnesota is 6874.
 There is also a place to self report your scores through your online graduate school application.